r-grandorder/tri-hermes/en/pages/babylonia.md

 Are you trying to outrace me!?
 Bring it on, I'll take you on...Ugh!?

 **Ishtar:**
-Hey, get off me, you! !
+Hey, get off me, you!!
 Sorry, Coatl, go on with Fujimaru!

 **Quetzalcoatl:**
 Come, my Quetzalcoatlus!
 Fujimaru, get on!
 Mash too!